Tongue-tie is often suggested if you've got sore nipples.

 There is currently no formal accreditation for health professionals performing tongue-tie releases.

-Studies done so far have not been designed in a way to determine if an ‘upper lip-tie’ (also called 'buccal’ tie) may or may not impact breastfeeding.
+Studies done so far have not been designed in a way to determine if other ties may or may not impact breastfeeding.
+These include 'upper lip-ties' and 'buccal-ties' (ties between the gums and cheeks).
 Currently, there is no published evidence about releasing these ties for breastfeeding problems.

 Dr Lisa Amir, a GP and lactation consultant, talks about tongue-tie in the following video.